-If there was one thing I would suggest that all my clients read through before our initial consultation together, it would be this blog post.
-It briefly covers a broad range of topics that will provide success to you and your dog.
+If there is one thing that I would suggest my clients read before working with us, it would be this blog.
+It briefly covers a broad range of topics that will help you and your dog(s) be successful.

 - a better relationship between you and your dog

 - rules and boundaries for you and your dog

 Think of being your dog’s guide as being a tour guide, and your dog is a world traveler.
 You want to use clear and consistent communication to guide and train your dog to understand the skills and boundaries to live in your world.

 Guiding and teaching your dog will allow them to become successful in their home and in public.
 Being your dog’s guide also means knowing what situations are and aren’t appropriate for your dog.
 Don’t assume your dog will be “fine” and don’t think your dog will “learn to get over it.”